AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 Curl towards the malicious IP
 ```

 The traffic will be permitted...
-Let's now enforce the `ThreatIQ mechanism`!
+Let's now enforce the `Threats detection mechanism`!

 ```{note}
 The IP shown in these screenshots  might not be deemed a threat when you read this.